Remington Steele

 More to the point, men didn’t look at Giselle that way at all.

-She left as soon as the time came for Andrew to join the study group.
-Refusing Knox’s offer of a ride home with a wave, she ran the mile from his house on Tenth East to her apartment on First East, hoping to kill some of the pain.
+—but refused Knox’s offer with a wave.
+With her heavy duffle slung over her back, she ran the mile from his house on Tenth East to her apartment on First East, hoping to kill some of the pain.

 She curled up on her bed, still in her gi, still sweaty.
 She shoved her fingers through her coarse, frizzy curls with a vicious yank as if the pain would distract her, and let the tears drip silently into her pillow as she confronted the truth of the matter.

 Her hand drifted to her pudgy belly, then over her wide hips to explore—not for the first time—the broad expanse of butt that her gi couldn’t hide.
 Strong, athletic, graceful.
 And fat.
 She couldn’t diet it away; she was already starving.
 She’d even tried making herself throw up, but that was nasty and worked even less effectively than starving.
 Sebastian would have a fit if he knew and it didn’t matter he lived half a world away.
 She didn’t dare let Knox find out because he’d feed her himself.
-She couldn’t exercise it away; she got stronger, but no leaner.
+She couldn’t exercise it away; she got stronger, more muscular, but no leaner.

-It didn’t matter with Knox; Knox needed her constant presence to mitigate his growing frustration and insecurity because no LDS girl would go out with him once she found out he hadn’t gone on a mission—and he didn’t want to taint any possible relationships with the details of his inheritance.
+It didn’t matter with Knox; Knox needed her constant presence to mitigate his growing frustration that no LDS girl would go out with him once she found out he hadn’t gone on a mission—and he didn’t want to taint any possible relationships with the details of his inheritance.
 Giselle needed his constant presence to make her feel as if she weren’t, as Aunt Trudy had told her more than once, “the most hideous girl I’ve ever seen.”

 Without Knox, she would have no male companionship at all; with Knox, she had an excuse.
 It had been enough until that man looked at her like that.